Notes regarding analog equipment - shielding and earth

 - Shielding

-- Shielding must not be used to function as N or PE conductor.
+- Shields must not assume the function of an N or PE conductor.

-Functional earth intended for improving EMC (electromagnetic compatibility) must not be used as protective earth according to VDE 0100. - The shielding should not be used to carry discharge/fault currents.
+Functional earth intended for improving EMC (electromagnetic compatibility) must not be used as protective earth according to VDE 0100. - The shielding should not be used to carry discharge/fault currents (DC).
+These can significantly interfere with the useful signals and possibly damage devices!

-- Some connection technologies as coax requires signal ground and shield on the same conductor.
-This can be disadvantageous in specific environments.
-So it should be checked, if another connection method can be used that provides a separate shield as e.g. triax.
+- Network cable: use fiber optic instead of copper - Some connector technologies such as Coax (2-wire connection) require that signal ground and shield are connected to the same conductor.
+This can be disadvantageous in special environments.
+Then check whether a connection technology can be used that guides the shield separately, e.g. Triax.

 - Shield configuration

 - If braided screen is used, it should consist of tin-coated/nickel-plated copper.
-Aluminium braid may be suitable, provided the specific properties are taken into account.
+Aluminum braid may be suitable, provided the specific properties are taken into account.

 - In special cases magnetic shielding using magnetically conductive, highly permeable material may be required.

 - Cable shielding may consist of braid and/or electrically conductive foil.
-The use of foil on its own is inappropriate, since it can easily be interrupted.
+The use of foil on its own is not recommended, since it can easily be interrupted.

 - Contacting of the electrically conductive foil alone for the purpose of shield coupling is not permitted; the braiding must be contacted.
-Amongst others, the contacting of the electrically conductive foil confects a too low galvanic coupling and is moreover mechanical less resistant.
+The contacting of the electrically conductive foil creates, among other things, too little galvanic coupling and is also mechanically less resilient.

 - Earthed metal tubes used for shrouding cable can offer additional shielding

-- For discharge purposes, a “good connection” should be aimed for, i.e.
+For discharge purposes, a “good connection” of the shield should be aimed for, i.e. - low impedance/ low resistance → cross-section as large as possible, finely stranded, earth strap if necessary

 |